pacafs/pyBank/README.md

-# flaskBank
+# ºyBank
-minimal flask/web application of a simple banking app using python
+minimal terminal application of a simple banking app using python